pippinbarr/cart263-2021/topics/ai/introducing-ml5js.md

 ### Ethics

-Also very important is ml5.js's commitment to the ethical, cultural, and political issues surrounding machine learning and particularly data bias:
+As mentioned, ml5.js's has an overt commitment to the ethical, cultural, and political issues surrounding machine learning and particularly data bias:

 > ml5.js aims to support broader public understanding of machine learning and foster deeper engagement with ethical computing, responsible data collection, and accessibility and diversity of people and perspectives in technology and the arts.